Premature Labour and Birth

 Your premature baby’s health

-All babies will have a newborn physical examination, checking their eye reflexes, heart, hips and genitalia as soon as they are well enough.
-Some babies born prematurely will have problems with their sight or hearing, or other health issues, and will be offered additional checks.
+All babies have a newborn physical examination, which checks their eye reflexes, heart, hips, and genitalia as soon as they are well enough.
+Some premature babies will undergo additional checks because of health conditions or sight or hearing problems.
 Oral vitamins are offered to all premature babies.

-Blood samples may be taken to check for infection, anaemia and other issues, and to check their oxygen levels.
-Chest x-rays and ultrasounds may be taken on the unit, or your baby may be sent for other scans like magnetic resonance imaging (MRIs).
+Blood samples may be taken to check for infection, anaemia, and other issues, as well as to check their oxygen levels.
+Chest x-rays and ultrasounds may be taken on the unit, or your baby may be sent for other scans, such as magnetic resonance imaging (MRI).

 Read more